 Katie Cyphers attended the University of Tennessee, where she obtained a M.S.Ed. in Theory and Practice in Teacher Education and a B.S. in Special Education.
 During graduate school, Katie completed her research on "The Effects of Cognitive Processing on Struggling Readers”.
 For this research she utilized the cognitive processing enhancement program, Brainjogging, which is now an integral part of the Academics Plus curriculum.

 Katie's dedication to her alma mater has remained apparent with her position on the Univ. of Tennessee Dean's Board of Advisors for the College of Education, Health, and Human Sciences and through her service as President of the Univ. of Tennessee Alumni Chapter Board.
 Katie is a member of the Rotary Club of Buckhead and was awarded the Vocational Service Award in 2016-17.
-Katie has served two terms on the national Board of Directors for the Learning Disabilities Association of America.
-Katie is a Professional Member of the Independent Educational Consultants Association (IECA) and is also a member of the International Dyslexia Association, the Shepherd Center Society, and Women's Community Bible Study.
+She has served two terms on the national Board of Directors for the Learning Disabilities Association of America.
+Katie is a Professional Member of the Independent Educational Consultants Association (IECA) and is also a member of the Secondary Schools Admission Test Board (SSATB), International Dyslexia Association (IDA), the Shepherd Center Society, and Women's Community Bible Study.
 Katie recently received the UT Alumni Promise Award, which recognizes an alumnus under the age of 40 that has made extensive marks early in their careers, both civically and professionally.
 In addition, Katie received the Outstanding Community Advocate award in 2017 from the Department of Theory and Practice in Teacher Education.

 Katie is also the founder of Education Cures, a nonprofit committed to developing and improving teacher education programs.
 The current focus of EC lies in Sierra Leone, West Africa, where you will find a precious 10-year-old boy, Mohamed, who has truly captured her heart.